Community mourns slain Fort Worth ISD cafeteria worker Yolanda Gibbs

 The community will come together in a church parking lot just a few blocks from where Gibbs was killed.

-Forest Hill Mayor Stephanie Boardingham previously read a statement expressing grief for the victim and her family.
+Forest Hill Mayor Stephanie Boardingham previously read a statement expressing grief for Gibbs and her family.

 "This incident is a stark reminder of the importance of community solidarity and the need for us to all work together to prevent such tragedies from happening in the future," Mayor Boardingham said.